-The controversial law goes back to 2015, and in January of 2018, the IRS began implementing new procedures for individuals with "seriously delinquent tax debts."
-It works like this.
+The IRS recently reiterated its warning that taxpayers may not be able to renew their passports or get a new one if they owe \$52,000 or more in federal taxes.
+In January of 2018, the IRS began implementing new procedures for individuals with "seriously delinquent tax debts."
 If you have seriously delinquent tax debt, IRS can notify the State Department.
 The State Department generally will not issue or renew a passport after receiving a certification from the IRS.
 The IRS can't take your passport exactly, but it can tell the State Department to do so.

-Whether this law was a good idea can be debated, but Congress thought so-it wasn't even an executive order that did it.
+Whether this is a good idea can be debated, but it is the law.
+It wasn't even an executive order that did it.
 The change in the law came in the Fixing America's Surface Transportation (FAST) Act, adding Section 7345 to the tax code.
 It isn't limited to criminal tax cases, or even cases where the IRS thinks you are trying to flee.
 The idea was proposed and rejected in 2012.
 But by late 2015, Congress passed it and President Obama signed it.

 Here are steps you can take to hang onto your passport:

 1. Don't be 'seriously delinquent.'
 A seriously delinquent tax debt is a key term.
 If you don't have one, your passport is safe.
-So if you must owe, keep your debt below \$55,000.
+So if you must owe, keep your debt below \$52,000.
 But that includes penalties and interest, so beware.
-A \$20,000 tax debt could eventually grow to \$55,000.
-And be careful, once your tax debt is labeled 'seriously delinquent,' paying it down to \$54,999 may not help.
-The IRS will not reverse a certification because the taxpayer pays the debt below \$55,000.
+A \$20,000 tax debt could eventually grow to \$52,000.
+And be careful, once your tax debt is labeled 'seriously delinquent,' you paying it down to \$51,999 may not help.
+The IRS will not reverse a certification because the taxpayer pays the debt below \$52,000.